-Are you planning on having a hernia repaired?
+Are you planning on having an inguinal hernia repaired?

 Basic qualifications are: